 AWARNING A hot muffler can cause severe burns.
-Let the muffler cool down before removing or installing the cleanout plug.
+Let the muffler cool down before removing or installing the cleanout plugs.

-The muffler is mounted either below or on the left side of the genset and the cleanout plug is located on the bottom side of the muffler.
+The muffler is mounted inside the genset housing.
+The cleanout plugs are located on the bottom side of the muffler, accessible through the air outlet opening in the bottom of the genset.
 Clean out the spark arrestor muffler as follows:

-- 1. Remove the cleanout plug from the bottom of the muffler. - Restart the genset and load it nearly to full power (see Powering Equipment).
+- 1. Remove the cleanout plugs from the bottom of the muffler (Figure 12). - 2.
+Restart the genset and load it nearly to full power (see Powering Equipment).
 Let the genset run for about five minutes to expel the soot in the muffler. - 3.
-Stop the genset, allow the muffler to cool down and then reinstall the plug.
+Stop the genset, allow the muffler to cool down and then reinstall the plugs.